 Regular blood tests will check that your blood and liver are OK, maybe your kidneys, thyroid and blood pressure too.
 If you have a heart condition, this will be monitored.
-Blood tests will check if you've developed 'neutralising antibodies' which might stop your beta interferon working (see the box on the next page).
+Blood tests will check if you've developed 'neutralising antibodies' which might stop your beta interferon working (see the box below).